danielarmengolaltayo/me/complex-technology.md

 As humans, we expand our abilities by developing new technologies, and Engelbart envisioned back in 1950 that "computers could be the vehicle for dramatically improving this capability".

-Now, 70 years later, computers have become common devices and we are in the process of connecting the entire planet to the same information exchange network <sup>[5]</sup>.
+Now, 70 years later, computers are an integral part of our daily lives and we are in the process of connecting the entire planet to the same information exchange network <sup>[5]</sup>.

 <br><br><br>